mborawi/Fridays/Fri06Sep19/README.md

 ## The lazy donkey

-Given a grid of x by x where x is an odd number (5x5, 9x9 etc) and starting from center cell of the grid find the least steepest way downhill.
+Given a grid of x by x where x is an odd number (5x5, 9x9 etc) and a robo-donkey positioned at center cell of the grid help it find the least steepest way downhill.

-Once u reach a location where neighboring locations are of the same altitude or higher, stop moving.
+Once robo-donkey reachs a location where neighboring locations are of the same altitude or higher, it stops moving.

 Robo-donkey moves only in N,W,E,S directions when possible... earth is flat in case u missed that memo ت